ptytb/pips/README.md

 - **pip** and **conda** are supported
 - Looks up for installed Python distributions
 - Filter and sort of packages
-- Documentation viewer with simple highlighting
+- Documentation viewer with simple highlighting and browser-like navigation
 - Manage user virtualenv directories